turnercore/s3agle/README.md

 If Eagle is turned off the plugin will skip any Eagle related steps, and use local vault storage or S3 only.

 If S3 is disabled, files won't be uploaded to S3, but will still be uploaded to Eagle.

+## Generating file embeddings

+A good reason to use S3 along with Eagle is to allow the embedding of files within the Obsidian note.
+When using S3 storage, the plugin can embed .pdf files and .ppt files by using Google Docs pdf viewer for pdf and Microsoft Office ppt viewer for ppt file embeds.
+This can be turned off in which case only a link will be generated.

 ## Development